Commercial Electricity Contract Customers: Notification of Pass-Through Charges Change

 How will the changes in pass-through charges impact my premises?

-The level of pass-through charges applicable to your premises and the change in these charges from 1 October 2023 depends on the DUoS Group or “DG” number.
+The level of pass-through charges applicable to your premises and the change in these charges from 1 October 2024 depends on the DUoS Group or “DG” number.
 All supply points connected to the electricity network have a DUoS Group.
-The DUoS Group is assigned by ESB Networks to the premises based on the network connection characteristics and metering configuration.
+The DUoS Group is assigned by ESB Networks to the premises based on the network connection characteristics and metering configuration

 Dependent on the DUoS Group for the premise(s), the overall adjustment to your current rates from their current level can be seen in the table below.